maxludovicohofer/maxludovicohofer.github.io/src/content/projects/duchessas-world.md

 ---
 title: Duchessa's World
-description: Cartoon mobile sidescroller, where the platforming is achieved by swapping between the "cat world" and the "human world".
+description: Mobile sidescroller, where the platforming is achieved by swapping between the "cat world" and the "human world".
 category: Prototype
 developmentTime: P5D
 team: 5